Pilot Assist auto-hold brake function

 - Press the

-Pilot Assist will resume following the vehicle ahead if it begins to move within approx. 6 seconds.
+Pilot Assist will resume following the vehicle ahead if it begins to move within approx. 6 seconds.- Press the

 Note